 - Workplace by Facebook

-If you're interested in a specific app being featured, send us details about the app.
+If you're interested in a specific app being pre-onboarded, send us details about the app.
 Be sure to send the use case you're interested in for onboarding it.

 Proxy can be bypassed using embedded session token